Search Pilla

 • 1 notes field

-Who it's for: Teams that want proof the work was done to standard, not just a ticked list, whether for an EHO, head office, or their own peace of mind.
+Who it's for: Teams that want proof the bar was locked up and secured at close, not just a ticked list, whether for an auditor, head office, or their own peace of mind.

-1. A photo of the finished work, captured at the time
+1. A photo of the bar top and speed rail, captured at the time

 2. Proof that holds up to an inspector, not just a ticked box